eavestn/reflections/mountains/alaska-2023.md

 ## I. Death

 I don't know how I knew to answer the phone.
 I was asleep.
 My phone was silent when I woke up - no vibrating, face down.
 I turned it over and my mom was calling.
 I picked up the phone knowing what was about to be said.
+My dad now in his late seventies had corrective heart surgery a few days before.
 On the other end, my mom: "Thomas, I have some bad news.
 Daddy's died in the night."

 Everything after that is a fog, at least up to the point at which I had my hands on the steering wheel, getting onto the toll road.
 I remember driving at an early hour in March - closer to midnight than not - down Powhite Parkway.
 I think I remember the trees - black against a dark, light-polluted, purple sky; the leafelss trees were not quite ready to announce Spring here in Central Virginia.
 My parents' - my mom's - place above the James, below the fall line where the river becomes tidal, is about thirty minutes Northeast by car.